Sightseeing & Culture

 Grab your very best explorer’s outfit and head out on an adventure to Wild Place Project, where you will discover amazing species from around the world!
 Get up close to incredible animals in a natural setting, with 40 beautiful acres to explore.

-Take a stroll beneath the leafy canopies of Bear Wood, the UK’s largest and most ambitious brown bear exhibit NEW to Wild Place Project this year.
+Take a stroll beneath the leafy canopies of Bear Wood, the UK’s largest and most ambitious brown bear exhibit.
 Look out for wolves, Eurasian lynx and wolverines on the woodland floor below, and marvel as four magnificent brown bears splash around and climb up the trees.